 In this first iteration of branching logic, you will be able to show or hide questions in your flow based on the responses provided in single select fields such as radio choice or dropdown.

-The logic has been added to a small number of fields at the moment, but in the coming days, it will be rolled out to all form fields available in Micro Experiences.
+The logic has been added to a small number of fields at the moment, but in the coming days, it will be rolled out to all form fields available in NextGen Experiences.